apache/druid/docs/configuration/index.md

 ###### Automatic compaction tuningConfig

 Auto-compaction supports a subset of the [tuningConfig for Parallel task](../ingestion/native-batch.md#tuningconfig).

-The below is a list of the supported configurations for auto-compaction.
+The following table shows the supported configurations for auto-compaction.

 |Property|Description|Required|
 |--------|-----------|--------|